Advanced Light Source: History

 When the ALS was first proposed in the early 1980s by former LBNL director David Shirley, skeptics doubted the use of a synchrotron optimized for soft x-rays and ultraviolet light.
 According to former ALS director Daniel Chemla, "The scientific case for a third-generation soft x-ray facility such as the ALS had always been fundamentally sound.
 However, getting the larger scientific community to believe it was an uphill battle."

 The 1987 Reagan administration budget allocated $1.5 million for the construction of the ALS.
 The planning and design process began in 1987, ground was broken in 1988, and construction was completed in 1993.
 The new building incorporated a 1930s-era domed structure designed by Arthur Brown, Jr. (designer of the Coit Tower in San Francisco) to house E. O. Lawrence's 184-inch cyclotron, an advanced version of his first cyclotron for which he received the 1939 Nobel Prize in Physics.

 The ALS was commissioned in March 1993, and the official dedication took place on the morning of October 22, 1993.

-In the pursuit of outstanding science, the ALS has developed a strategic plan to ensure facility upgrades that will keep the ALS at the frontiers of science.